slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"Whenever you think or you believe or you know, you’re a lot of other people: but the moment you feel, you’re nobody-but-yourself."
 -- E.E.
 Cummings [1894]*

+> *"I would rather have questions that can’t be answered than answers that can’t be questioned."
+-- Richard Feynman [1918]*

 > *"I think the reward for conformity is that everyone likes you except yourself."
 -- Rita Mae Brown [1944]*